“PodCamp Nano” … coming soon?

 Have you ever considered putting this title on your business card — “world champion blogger“?

 Maybe Tom Raftery should.
-The title may not have been of your own choosing, Tom, but why not run with it?
+The title may not have been of your own choosing, check Tom, but why not run with it?

 Technorati Tags: Tom Raftery